unee-t/createUnit/README.md

 * Have a high 4xx errors
 * Have a high latency

-# Timeout connecting to the database?
+# uneet-dev RDS is still open to the world

+uneet-{demo,prod} will be locked down via Security Groups, i.e. the database's default security group will not expose port 3306 to All.

 The RDS database is protected by a password and a "CIDR whitelist", implemented by security groups configuration.
 Lambdas are white listed by putting them into TWO security groups, for example on the dev account:
 * sg-0b83472a34bc17400 "RDS", applied to RDS & Lambda
 * sg-0f4dadb564041855b "secondary" only on Lambda